Overview

 - environmental management

-The Supplier Code of Conduct was revised (revised Code) to set mandatory minimum ethical standards that Suppliers must meet.
+The Code was revised to set mandatory minimum ethical standards that Suppliers must meet.
+This change took effect from 1 April 2025.

-The revised Code is streamlined and simplified, making it easier for buyers and Suppliers to understand and apply it.
+The Code is streamlined and simplified, making it easier for buyers and Suppliers to understand and apply it.

 - goods